nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### 3.5.1 Add comment to a staff/applicant: `addc INDEX c/ ti/TITLE d/Date desc/DESCRIPTION`

-Adds a comment to a staff/applicant under eva
+Adds a comment to a staff/applicant under eva depending on which panel you are in

-Format: `addc 1 s- ti/TITLE_OF_COMMENT d/DATE_OF_COMMENT desc/DESCRIPTIONS`
+Format: `addc 1 ti/TITLE_OF_COMMENT d/DATE_OF_COMMENT desc/DESCRIPTIONS`

 Example:
-* `addc 1 s- ti/title d/10/10/2010 desc/description`
+* `addc 1 ti/title d/10/10/2010 desc/description`

 #### 3.5.2 Delete comment from a staff/applicant: `delc INDEX c/ ti/TITLE_TO_DELETE`

-Deletes a comment from a staff/applicant under eva
+Deletes a comment from a staff/applicant under eva depending on which panel you are in

 #### 3.5.3 Edit comment on an applicant: `editc INDEX c/ ti/TITLE_TO_EDIT d/DATE_OF_TITLE_TO_EDIT desc/ NEW_DESC`